 The K3S integration page displays the details of the integration and YAML files.

-- Navigate to kube-controller and perform the following steps:
+- Navigate to kube-controller and do the following steps:

 Copy the YAML content from the OpsRamp integration page and paste it to a new file in kube-controller.
 For example,